pwr-Solaar/Solaar/docs/rules.md

 value.  `And` conditions take a sequence of components are evaluted the same as rules.

-`Process` conditions are true if the name of the active process starts with their string argument.
+`Process` conditions are true if the process for focus input window or the window's Window manager class or instance name starts with their string argument.
+`MouseProcess` conditions are true if the process for the window under the mouse or the window's Window manager class or instance name starts with their string argument.
 `Feature` conditions are if true if the name of the feature of the current notification is their string argument.
 `Report` conditions are if true if the report number in the current